When my five boys stood up, I admit it, I got chills.

 That means, “And on earth, peace to men of good will.”

 They sang the whole thing.
 In Latin.
 Now, I realize I’m sharing a proud moment that happened on an ordinary — actually, an otherwise gloomy — Tuesday afternoon.
 However, I take no credit for the singing or for the Latin.
 Let me explain and give credit where credit is due.

 Some time ago, a kindly priest named Father Connolly took mine and several other “biggish” families under his wing.
 Father says the Mass in Latin once a month then invites us back to his rectory for pizza, friends and fun.
-So when my kids noticed that Father didn’t have a choir, they asked to look up the Gloria on YouTube.
+So when my kids noticed that Father didn’t have a choir, they asked to look up the.
 Long story short, we learned the sung prayer line by line over the course of a few months.

 And so, as toddlers thumped books off shelves on that damp Tuesday afternoon, a Light broke through the fog at the sound of my sons’ singing — the extraordinary interrupted the ordinary as my boys worshiped with the saints and angels in heaven.

 I’ll admit it — I got the chills.
 The moment felt so much more honorable than the moments earlier in the day when I was scraping cemented oatmeal off the floor beneath the high chair.
 But I believe such heavenly Light is present in our days all the time — even in moments underneath a filthy high chair.
 We so often fail to recognize it, but when we do — when the Light comes to us just a little brighter, or in the case of our Tuesday at Story Hour, a little louder — the experience is an honor, a beauty and a driving, motivating force.